DOCA Pipeline Language Services Guide

 Key Features:

-Match fields – Define packet attributes for classification (e.g., source/destination MAC, VLAN, IP, and protocol headers)
+Match fields: Define packet attributes for classification (for example, source/destination MAC, VLAN, IP, and protocol headers)

 Forwarding Database

 The Forwarding Database (FDB) is the final stage within the embedded switch (eSwitch).
+It enables accurate and efficient packet routing within the network infrastructure.
 It is responsible for:

 Storing and managing MAC addresses